-Section 15.1 Hospitalization and Medical Insurance - Health and Dental insurance coverage as determined by the Board of Trustees shall be provided for each Employee.
+Section 15.1 Hospitalization and Medical Insurance - Health and Dental insurance coverage as determined by the Board of Trustees shall be provided for each employee.
 This plan shall be known as the "Base Plan."
-Insurance benefits, deductibles, and Township contributions to a Health Savings Account will be the same as it is for all other Township Employees.
+Insurance benefits, deductibles, and Township contributions to a Health Savings Account will be the same as it is for all other Township employees.

-The Township, at its sole discretion, may offer one or more additional plans with different benefits, deductibles and co-pays in addition to the Base Plan.
-The Township may offer additional coverage as an option for Employees who prefer additional benefits.
+The Employer, at its sole discretion, may offer one or more additional plans with different benefits, deductibles, and co-pays in addition to the Base Plan.
+The Employer may offer additional coverage as an option for employees who prefer additional benefits.
 These plans shall be known as Premium Plan(s).
-The Township may also offer plans with lower benefits as an option to Employees who prefer lower premium share cost.
-Covered Employees shall pay a premium share as follows:
+The Employer may also offer plans with lower benefits as an option to employees who prefer lower premium share cost.
+Covered employees shall pay a premium share as follows:

-Plan January 1, 2018 - December 31, 2020
+Plan October 1, 2020 - September 30, 2023

 Value Plan(s) 10%

-Base Plan Base Plan Up to 15%
+Base Plan Up to 15%

 Buy-up Plan(s) Up to 15% of Base Plan premium cost plus 100% of the difference between the Base Plan and Buy-up Plan cost.

-No monetary allowance shall be paid an Employee in lieu of direct Township payment of insurance expenses.
-Eligible Employees may elect to enroll in the Township's group plan for hospitalization and medical insurance, but may not elect to receive monetary compensation in lieu of Township payment of insurance expenses.
+Section 15.2 Alternative Insurance Coverage - The Employer may choose to offer monetary allowances to be paid to any willing employee in lieu of direct Employer payment of insurance expenses.
+Employees may elect to enroll in the Employer group plan for hospitalization and medical insurance, if the Employer offers monetary compensation in lieu of Employer payment of insurance expenses, it will be the same as it is for all other Township employees.

-Section 15.2 Police Professional Liability Insurance - Liability insurance shall be maintained by the Board of Trustees according to the current coverage of \$1 million and any increase of cost will be covered by the Township Board of Trustees.
-The Township Board of Trustees have the right to change the insurance carrier as long as the coverage is not decreased.
+Section 15.3 Police Professional Liability Insurance - Liability insurance shall be maintained by the Board of Trustees according to the current coverage of \$1 million and any increase of cost will be covered by the Employer.
+The Employer has the right to change the insurance carrier as long as the coverage is not decreased.